data-integrations/topn/docs/TopN-batchaggregator.md

 **topSize:** Maximum number of rows in the result.
 It must be a positive integer.

-**ignoreNull:** Set to 'true' to ignore rows with null value in the field to sort by.
-Default is 'false' to treat null value as smallest value.
+**ignoreNull:** Whether to ignore records with null in the field by which records are sorted.
+Defaults to 'false' to treat null as smallest value.

 Example
 -------